-You may have no idea who the giver or recipient was, but those words bring a smile to your face, nonetheless.
+You may not know who the giver or recipient was, but those words bring a smile to your face.

 Or better yet, one day while you’re cleaning the attic or garage, you found an old beloved children’s book given to you by a favorite aunt on your 5th birthday.

 And as you leafed through the first page, you find a long-forgotten personalized inscription that takes you back to those happy times you shared with her as a child.

 A book is one of the most thoughtful gifts anyone can give.